stormtheory/friday-ai/README.md

 	Extract directory from the zip file.
 Run the following commands within the directory.

-        # Install script for llama3 LLM
+        # Install script for llama3 LLM:
         friday/install_ollama.sh

+	# If you want to try the French Fully-Opensource LLM Mistral then:
+	friday/install_mistral_from_TheBloke.sh

         # Run any of the following (recommend starting with run_detailed_webui_image_gen.sh as it requires more packages)
         friday/run_detailed_webui_image_gen.sh